About¶

 kcli export vm vm1

-When you don’t specify a vm, the last one created by kcli on the corresponding client is used (the list of the vms created is stored in ~/.kcli/vm)
+When you don’t specify a vm, the last one created by kcli on the corresponding client is used (the list is stored in ~/.kcli/vm)

 kcli ssh